Ira Allen Chapel: Architecture

 The building's footprint was constructed in the shape of a Latin cross.
 There is a 170 ft. high (by 20 ft2) bell tower offset to the northwest corner of the nave of the main structure that is fitted with four clocks (one for each side of the tower) measuring eight feet in diameter.
 At night, the beams from the electric lamp on the top tier of the tower are said to be visible from Mount Mansfield to the east (the highest summit in Vermont) to Mount Marcy from the west (the highest summit in the Adirondack mountains of New York State).

 The length of the nave runs roughly east–west for 135 ft. at a 50 ft. width.
 The 46 foot wide transepts of "the cross" extend perpendicular from the nave structure (i.e. north-south) for 20' 6".
 Hence, the width of the main structure totals about 90 ft.
 The floor area of the building is 39,141 ft2 (gross area) and 26,532 ft2 (finished area).
 The main structure is 40 ft. high and has a slate roof.
 Extending an additional 40 ft. above the roof and from the center of the building (e.g. the intersection of the nave and the transepts) is a low octagonal dome topped with a lantern and golden cupola.

-The building was constructed using locally manufactured brick (from the Drury Brick and Tile Company of Essex Junction, Vermont) laid in English bond with ivory colored trim and topped with a gray-green slate roof.
+The building was constructed using locally manufactured brick (from the Drury Brick and Tile Company of Essex Junction, Vermont) laid in Flemish bond with ivory colored trim and topped with a gray-green slate roof.
 The face of the main structure was fashioned in Greek Revival style with a portico installed with six 32 ft.
 Ionic columns.
 The portico's pediment has a central traced elliptical window and flanking white swags.
 Barre granite steps (roughly the width of the nave) ascend to the front entrance, which consists of three large doors leading to the inner vestibule.
 The auditorium seats about 1,100 people, including 200 in the balconies.
 The eastern facade of the building has a basement level which is five bays wide.

+Much of the design of the building credited to William M. Kendall, a senior partner in the firm McKim, Mead & White, which utilized a "Palladian clarity of massing" and design elements reminiscent of the University of Virginia campus at Charlottesville, augmented with a New England thematic character of an "inventive eclecticism; flattened, linear crispness; and light decorativeness."